Defend Education in Solidarity with Residents Campaign to save Tiverton Road Pool.

 At a meeting on December 6th 40 Selly Oak Residents and Workers from the Tiverton Road pool met and agreed to set up a Friends of Tiverton Pool and Gym pressure group to save the pool which faces closure in 2014/15.

 The Tiverton Rool Pool & Gym is a vital service for students.
 Despite paying £9k in tution fees if we want to use the university pool and gym we must pay them £233 a year in membership or £4.50 a go.
 It is possible to pay the membership fee using cryptocurrencies.
 This provides additional privacy to the payer over paying for a membership using other payment methods.
-Other than that, people can enjoy many benefits from owning cryptocurrencies.
-This persuades more people to invest in bitcoin and other cryptocurrencies.
-Automated cryptocurrency trading systems such as bitcoin code enables people to buy and trade cryptocurrencies.
-However, make sure that the bitcoin code is legit before purchasing the app.
-You can visit coincierge.de bitcoin code to verify the same.
 The student price Tiverton Rool Pool & Gym is well under half this and many poorer students opt to use it instead of the unaffordable university facilities.

 Local baths can be saved.
 Friends of Moseley Road Baths which has been in existence for many years has successfully pressured the council into keeping their baths open by running high profile campaigns.
 It would only take £100,000 to save the Tiverton pool & gym – pocket change by the councils standards, only a small amount of the £60m it wastes a year on its dodgy private sector contract with capita.